Home » Halloween in Plymouth 2022: What’s on in and around the city for kids

 Halloween at Pennywell

-One of our favourite places, Pennywell Farm is having its very own Pumpkin Patch this year.
-From October 1 to 30, everyone is invited to meet Paddy the Pumpkin and his friends who have left clues all around the farm.
-Follow the trail and answer the quiz questions to win a prize.
+Another one of our favourite places, Pennywell Farm is having its very own Pumpkin Patch again this year.
+From September 30 to October 29, everyone is invited to meet Paddy the Pumpkin and his friends who have left clues all around the farm.
+Follow the trail and answer the quiz questions.
 You can then roam around the pumpkin patch and find your own locally grown pumpkin to buy and take home.
+This year there is also live music, marshmallow toasting, a scarecrow dress-up competition, a pumpkin colouring competition, and different stickers to earn and collect.

 Canonteign Falls